Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: Introduction

-In our case, we will now take advantage that it is easy to compute the theta null point on $A_0=E^g \in \mathcal{W}_1$ with the product polarization $\LL_0$.
+In our case, we will take advantage that it is easy to compute the theta null point on $A_0=E^g \in \mathcal{W}_1$ with the product polarization $\LL_0$.
 It boils down to computing the (projective) thetanull point on $E$.
-Formula for their fourth power is a particular case of Thomae's formula.
+The formula for their fourth power is a particular case of Thomae's formula.
 We will give an elementary proof of this result and show that one can take arbitrary fourth roots (see Lemma~\ref{lem:fourth} and Corollary~\ref{cor:algebraicthomae}).
 Doing so, we will also prepare for a `modular version' of the thetanull point that we will need later and take great care of the constant involved.
-We also show how to deduce from the lattice description $(L,h)$ of $(A,\LL) \in \mathcal{W}_1$ an isogeny $f : A_0 \to A$ such that $f^* \LL = \LL_0^{\ell}$ for a certain $\ell \geq 1$.
-This is achieved by looking for $g$ orthogonal vectors of norm $\ell$ in $\Ld$ (a certain dual of $L$ for $h$).
-Notice that, although such an $f$ does not always exist (see example~\ref{ex:noell}), we show that this is the case when $g$ is odd (see Proposition~\ref{ellid}).
-We can then give $f$ through an explicit maximal isotropic kernel $K$ in $A_0[\ell]$ (see Section~\ref{sec:ortho} and then Section~\ref{sec:effectivekernel}).
-The explicit \emph{isogeny formula} developed in \cite{DRniveau} allows then to transport the thetanull point on $(A_0,\LL_0)$ to the one on $(A,\LL)$.
-This leads to the following overview of our algorithm.